 Cover your Bases, Talk to the Authorities

 Once you have called your bank and credit card companies to cancel your cards, the institutions should issue you brand new numbers.
-While you are on the phone with you bank, you might ask whether the institution can send you an emergency cash advance if you anticipate having issues accessing money.
-After you’ve cancelled your cards, it’s a good idea to file a police report for fraud prevention.
+While you are on the phone with your bank, you might ask whether the institution can send you an emergency cash advance if you anticipate having issues accessing money.
+After you’ve canceled your cards, it’s a good idea to file a police report for fraud prevention.
 Filing a police report in a foreign country might be difficult if you don’t speak the native language.
 I didn’t speak a lick of Japanese, for instance, but there might be someone on staff to help translate for you.
 While the police won’t be able to find your wallet, you will be able to get a police report, which is useful if someone attempts to steal your identity.

 Hopefully, your passport hasn’t been lost along with your wallet.
 If it has, you need to get it replaced ASAP.
 Locate the U.S. embassy in the country you’re visiting and let them know you have an emergency.
 The embassy should be able to help you replace your passport and assuage your concerns about money by putting you in touch with someone from home who can wire your funds.
 If your Social Security card was in your wallet, next time you’ll think twice before storing it in there.
 You will have to call your local Social Security Administration and explain your situation.